Good sleep is crucial to your overall health.

 Evidence shows that lemon balm increases GABA levels in mice, indicating that lemon balm may act as a sedative (

-Furthermore, one human study showed a 42% reduction in insomnia symptoms after participants received 600 mg of lemon balm extract per day for 15 days.
+Furthermore, one, small human study showed a 42% reduction in insomnia symptoms after participants received 600 mg of lemon balm extract per day for 15 days.
 However, the study didn’t include a control group, calling the results into question (

 If you chronically experience sleep problems, sipping lemon balm tea before bed may help.